-As long as your steer clear of anything garishly coloured, vastly oversized or miniscule (Jacquemus, we’re looking at you), gifting a designer handbag is hard to get wrong.
+As long as you steer clear of anything garishly coloured, vastly oversized or miniscule (Jacquemus, we’re looking at you), gifting a designer handbag is hard to get wrong.
 If you’re buying for someone who already has quite the collection, opt for a classic shape that has been given a new-season twist.
 Burberry’s timeless (but completely new) Rocking Horse bag is one of Daniel Lee's first designs for the house and features an updated take on the classic Burberry insignia.

 Alternatively, if you’re buying for a younger friend or family member who has yet to amass their own collection, get them started with a piece they’ll treasure forever.
 Finished with the iconic YSL Art Deco logo, chain strap and quilted leather outer, Saint Laurent’s mid-size College bag promises never to go out of style.

-Before he moved to Burberry, Daniel Lee’s revitalisation of Bottega Veneta has seen the brand's bags become some of the most covetable (and valuable) on the market – and this legacy continues under new creative director Matthieu Blazy.
+Before he moved to Burberry, Daniel Lee’s revitalisation of Bottega Veneta saw the brand's bags become some of the most covetable (and valuable) on the market – and this legacy continues under new creative director Matthieu Blazy.
 A surefire way to impress a woman who knows a thing or two about fashion, then.
-Featuring an oversized version of the brand’s signature Intrecciato weave, the Casette bag comes in both black and rust, but it's this forest green version that gets our vote.
+Featuring an oversized version of the brand’s signature Intrecciato weave, the Arco bag comes in understatedly chic orange which is imminently versatile.
+The ultimate everyday carry-all.

 If, like us, you are of the opinion that the days between Christmas Day and New Year’s Eve are best spent wearing loungewear and working your way through your most decadent festive hamper, you’ll also agree that sophisticated pyjamas make excellent presents.
 For this, turn to Sleeper, whose ostrich feather-trimmed set is as suitable for a cocktail party as it is for curling up on the sofa.

 Beauty gift sets tend to get a bad rap as Christmas presents.
 We've all, at one time or another, received the dregs of the Boots gifting aisle from a relative who left their shopping to the last minute.
 Select said gift set from a brand as chic as Jo Malone, however, and you needn’t worry.
-This greatest hits selection features best sellers from scent collections including Pomegranate Noir, English Pear & Freesia, Lime Basil & Mandarin, Peony & Blush Suede, and Blackberry & Bay.
+This greatest hits selection features best sellers from scent collections including English Pear & Freesia, Lime Basil & Mandarin, Peony & Blush Suede, and Wood Sage and Sea Salt.

 Thames & Hudson and Assouline

 The greatest presents are those that recipients love but wouldn't necessarily think to buy themselves – and coffee table books tend to fall squarely within this category.
-A trio of luxurious tomes delving deep into the history of sapphires, the fantastical haute couture collections of Yves Saint Laurent and the inspirational life of beauty entrepreneur Estée Lauder make for fascinating reading – and they look great to boot.
+A trio of luxurious tomes delving deep into the history of Pop Art, the fantastical couture creations of Karl Lagerfeld and the art of expert Tuscan hospitality make for fascinating reading – and they look great to boot.

 Showstopping Christmas gifts for her

 Some brands just exude the kind of quiet luxury that lets you know they’re expensive without the need for a flashy logo or monogram print.
-The Row is one of them.
+Valextra is one of them.
 There’s an art to creating this kind of subtle appeal and it tends to lie in meticulous design, fine materials and quality craftsmanship – none of which come cheap.
-If money is no object, The Row’s Margaux bag is a sublime gift that may well prove to be a savvy investment if current auction trends are anything to go by.
-Think of it as a modern-day Hermès Birkin.
+If money is no object, Valextra’s Iside bag is a sublime gift that may well prove to be a savvy investment if current auction trends are anything to go by.
+Think of it as a modern-day Hermès Kelly.

 Watches and jewellery make perennially excellent Christmas gifts and if you can combine the two, then so much the better.
-Crafted in 18 karat rose gold and set with round-cut diamonds on the case and bracelet, this elegant watch from Bulgari’s signature Serpenti line is a family heirloom in the making.
+Crafted in 18 karat rose gold and set with round-cut diamonds on the case and bracelet, this elegant watch from Jaeger-LeCoultre's signature Reverso line is a family heirloom in the making.

 Looking for something as unique as she is?
-Allow us to point you in the direction of Kiki McDonough’s one-off jewels.
-Tapping into current trends for coloured jewellery, the London-based designer has created a range of unique pieces spanning a rainbow of shades, with this pastel-hued morganit, aquamarine and diamond necklace being a particular showstopper.
-Just don’t forget the matching earrings to complete the set.
+Allow us to point you in the direction of Kiki McDonough’s signature jewels.
+Tapping into current trends for coloured jewellery, the London-based designer has created a range of unique pieces spanning a rainbow of shades, with this pastel-hued topaz, peridot and diamond bracelet being a particular showstopper.